NarekDanielyan1993/testTask/README.md

 Running the Application

+Clone the application from git@github.com:NarekDanielyan1993/testTask.git Go the root of the project and run following command: npm install

+add .env.local file in the root directory with the following variable

+NEXT_PUBLIC_SERVER_BASE_URL=http://o-complex.com:1337

 To run the application in development mode: npm run dev
 To run the application in production mode: 1. npm run build 2. npm start